deanturpin/Theresaurus/readme.md

 It was originally called Theresaurus - which looks cool - but Trumpasaurus is much more enjoyable to say.

-## Installation

-Trumpasaurus must be served by a web server.
+The analysis is client-side JavaScript but the speeches are loaded on demand by AJAX so it must be served by a web server.

 Like this one: https://deanturpin.github.io/trumpasaurus/